WeisTekEng/SamD09-Mini/README.md

 This directory has everything needed to load a ATSAMD09 with the bootloader.

 #Bootloader readme: how to use it.
+(still have to figure out the markdown stuff here... its not working.)

 Setting up atmel studio 7

 Start by creating a new project.